Complainant: Respondent: ROD Case No:

 Benefits are provided for services rendered to a Beneficiary at home, in a clinic (including the outpatient department of a hospital) or in the physician’s office for the treatment of illnesses or injuries, if provided by a physician.

-Pursuant to Article III.A(2)(a) of the Employer Benefit Plan, Respondent is not required to provide benefits for Complainant’s emergency room visit on November 27, 2012.
-The Employer is responsible for the associated charges of $2,151.14 for physician charges, lab work and other tests ordered on November 27, 2012, during the emergency room visit.
+Pursuant to Article III.A(2)(a) of the Employer Benefit Plan, Respondent is not required to provide benefits for Complainant’s daughter’s emergency room visit on September 21, 2012.
+The Employer is responsible for the physicians’ charges of $454.95 associated with the Complainant’s daughter’s visit to the emergency room.